-With such picturesque scenery, it’s a hot favorite amongst both Japanese and foreign visitors, photographers and sightseers alike.
-This time, we’ll be giving you a rundown of how to make the most of your trip to Tsuru-No-Mai Bridge!
+With such picturesque scenery, Tsuru-No-Mai Bridge is now a hot favorite among Japanese and foreign visitors, photographers, and sightseers alike.
+This time, we’ll be giving you a rundown of how to make the most of your trip to this traditional Japanese bridge!

 - Table of Contents